Eiad-Alaa/landing-page-Odin/README.md

 # landing-page-Odin-
-A simple Html and Css landing page
+An Html and Css landing page